corda/corda/docs/source/api-transactions.rst

        :end-before: DOCEND 33
        :dedent: 12

-We will generally also want to conduct some additional validation of the transaction, beyond what is provided for in its contracts.
+We can also conduct additional validation of the transaction, beyond what is performed by its contracts.
 However, the ``SignedTransaction`` holds its inputs as ``StateRef`` instances, and its attachments as hashes.
 These do not provide enough information to properly validate the transaction's contents.
 To resolve these into actual ``ContractState`` and ``Attachment`` instances, we need to use the ``ServiceHub`` to convert the ``SignedTransaction`` into a ``LedgerTransaction``:

 .. container:: codeset